evonhoene/SHAPE/README.md

 ## Repository Structure and Data Organization

 This GitHub repository contains materials from **two distinct SHAPE studies**, organized into separate folders to support transparency, reproducibility, and reuse.
+A third folder is also included, which holds several **R scripts** for pre-processing the input data, generating  synthetic populations with SHAPE's Level 1 and 2 framework, and post-processing the synthetic populations.

 ### **1. SHAPE Evaluation Study**
 This study systematically evaluated SHAPE-generated SAEs across multiple health behaviors/outcomes, spatial and temporal settings, and spatial scales by comparing them to benchmark datasets (CDC PLACES and BRFSS direct estimates).